jcolag/entropy-arbitrage/2026-01-29-these-are-voyages.md

  > **RIKER**: Phil Wallace.
 Hell of a handball player.
 Pressman was getting ready to promote him.

-I guess that people still play handball, I assume that they mean the [American variety](https://en.wikipedia.org/wiki/American_handball) or a variation, not one of the team sports by that name that generally look more like association football.
+I guess that people still play handball, I assume that they mean the {% wiki American_handball|American variety|en %} or a variation, not one of the team sports by that name that generally look more like association football.
 You'd need enough other enthusiasts, after all, to form teams to judge his ability, if we mean other handballs.

  > **RIKER**: Seventy-one, all but nine of us.
  >